 Tip One: Caulk the Chimney

 A lot of homeowners assume the ceiling is a leaky safe space.
 While most ceilings are built with leak prevention in mind, a lot suffer wet spots due to lacking caulk.
-Get your chimney caulked, and make sure the technicians know about any problem areas inside.
+Get your chimney caulked, and make sure the technicians know about any problem areas.
 Check for cracks often, and keep the shutters functional.

 Tip Two: Clear the Gutters